vinicius-hso/projetoIntegrador_hephaestus_academy/README.md

-# Projeto Integrador - Equipe Phoenix
+# Projeto Integrador - Hephaestus Academy
 ## Entrega 1 - Sprint 0

 Estabelecemos juntamente com a necessidade do cliente, a aplicação do seguinte card.